woowacourse/react-modules/hooks/README.md

 ## useCVCNumber

-Also can only accept numeric input.> Return validated CVC Number for the payment card.
+> Return validated CVC Number for the payment card.
 It takes a consisting of three-digit number.
+Also can only accept numeric input.

 ### Simple Example